captainkee25/SE-model-XENONnT-code/README.md

 # SE-model-XENONnT-code
 This repository the code I came up with for my Bachelor thesis involving the modelling of the delayed single and few electron emissions in XENONnT.
 Note: it includes only the finalized versions necessary to completely recreate the results from my report.
+I will share the more "experimental" things that did not make it in with Connor

 peak_selection.ipynb includes some based plots created by STRAX, the processing framework for XENONnT.
 These plots were used to select the peaks for study (see All plots/peak_selection.png)